dsml4/dsml4s8e/README.md

 ## The standalone notebook specification

-A standalone notebook is a main building block in our pipelines building flow.
+A standalone notebook is a main building block in our pipelines development flow.

-To do notebooks capable to be joined into a dagster pipeline we need to add **4** cells to a notebook.
+To transform a standalone notebook to  Dagster Op(a pipeline step) we need to add **4** specific cells to the notebook.
 Next, we will discuss what concerns are addressed each of the cells and what library classes are responsible for each one.

 <img width="945" alt="notebook_4_cell_specification" src="https://user-images.githubusercontent.com/1010096/232596564-99a1108d-cbcc-4ded-84fb-ba4068f1b24f.png">

-### The 1th cell with the op_parameters tag
+### Cell 1: Op parameters defenition

+In a cell with the tag `op_parameters` defines parameters which will be transformed and passed to [define_dagstermill_op](https://docs.dagster.io/integrations/dagstermill/reference#results-and-custom-materializations) on a job definition stage.
-A cell tagged `op_parameters` responses for an integration of a standalone notebook with Dagster.
-In the load stage dictionary of parameters from this cell is trasformed to Dagstermill format and passed to a function `define_dagstermill_op` from dagstermill library to make parameters avalible in Dagster Launchpad to edit run configuration in the launge stage.
+On the Dagster job definition stage this cell will be called and parametrs needed to define Op will be passed from the cell 'op' variabel to the function `define_dagstermill_op` from the dagstermill library.
+Then, these parameters will be avalible in Dagster Launchpad to edit run configuration in the launge stage.

 A definition of a Dagster op in a standalone notebook in JupyterLab: